 - Your tenant’s rights when it comes to breaking the lease.
 Let them know what scenarios would allow them to break their lease early without penalty.

-- The amount of notice a tenant must give you in order to end their periodic lease agreement.
+- The amount of notice tenants must give the landlord in order to end their periodic lease agreement.
 In Texas, both parties must serve the other a 7-day advance notice prior to ending a week-to-week notice.
 To end a month-to-month tenancy, either party must serve the other 30-day advance notice.
 Tenants on a fixed-term lease don’t have to provide any advance notice.

 - Your tenant’s right to sublet the unit.
-Texas law makes unauthorized subletting illegal.
-If your tenant wishes to sublet their unit, they must first seek your approval.
+The laws in Texas makes unauthorized subletting illegal.
+If your tenant wishes to sublet their unit, they must first seek the landlord's approval.
 As the landlord, you reserve the right to either approve or reject their request.

 Unjustified Reasons to Break a Lease in Texas

-- Breaking the lease agreement to live with someone else.
+- Breaking a lease agreement to live with someone else.

-- Breaking the lease early to move closer to work or home.
+- Breaking the lease in Texas early to move closer to work or home.

-- Breaking the lease agreement after a separation or divorce.
+- Breaking a lease agreement after a separation or divorce.

 - Breaking the lease early to downsize or upsize.